AKCodeWorks/profit-loss-jdt/README.md

 This application has been built for Windows Machines

 This is currently under heavy development.

-A Windows installer will be provided in time.
+You may download a development installer here.
+[JDTInstaller](profit-loss-jdt-installer.exe)